 A baby bat weighs 25% of its mother's weight at birth.

-Worldwide there are more than 1290 species of bats (Bat Con Int, 2014).
+Worldwide there are more than 1300 species of bats (Bat Con Int 2017).
 One third of those are listed on the

 IUCN Red List.

-The USA has about 40 species, England 18, and Malaysia has about 125 species.
+Indonesia has 175 species, the USA has about 40 species, England 18, and Malaysia has about 125 species.
 There are 110 species in Peninsular Malaysia (Lim et al).